stevewillcock/tiberius-mappers/README.md

 the [documentation](https://docs.rs/crate/tiberius-mappers/latest) for more information.

 - Allows you to map tiberius rows to structs
-- Defines `FromRow` trait for `tiberius::Row`
+- Defines a `TryFromRow` trait for `tiberius::Row`
-- Supports deriving the `FromRowOwned` traits for structs via the tiberius-mappers-derive crate
+- Supports deriving the `TryFromRow` traits for structs via the tiberius-mappers-derive crate
+- Requires the columns in the SQL query to be in the same order as the struct fields
 - Handles null values where these map to Option<T> fields in the struct
 - Currently maps by name in FromRowBorrowed and by index in FromRowOwned